 Bingo, Bridge, and Blogging, Golf, or competitive Gardening, Fishing, Football or a singalong Film Night…..Anything!

 Adrenaline: challenge, activity, people and shared fun….the best antidote to depression, the pick me up, the buzz in life at any age.

-Visits by pop up games groups, chess, bridge, bingo?
-Crossword or jigsaw club?
-Your teams fans joining you to watch the match?
-Wimbledon, Strictly or Bake off adherents coming to share it?
-Social media teenager/teacher popping in?
-On line games and scrabble tournaments?
-Local clubs doing outreach?
+Have Your Teams’s fans join you to watch the match in supporters gear.
+Have a Wimbledon, Strictly or Bake off teaparty.
+How about a Social media for beginners group with a teenager/teacher popping in?
+Maybe ask if Local clubs would be interested in doing outreach?
 New people, new friends, fresh excitement..